CarlosGS/carlosgs-designs/CNY70-sensor-array-for-printbots/README.md

 CNY70 sensor array for printbots
 ===============
+**Please note: This list has been automatically generated.
+Some of the designs have been updated since then, and already have they own GitHub page.**
 CNY70 sensor array for printbots [Git repo]  by carlosgs , published Jul 18, 2012

 ![Image](img/2012-05-19_15.34.21_display_large.jpg "Title")